 Do you find yourself asking these questions?

-- “How can I get my horse to eat your products?” or
+- “How can I get my horse to eat powdered supplements and other food products?”

 - “Why is my horse eating grains and grass, but not hay?” or

 - “Why is my horse not eating what I’m serving?"

 If so, you’re not alone.
 Every year, we hear from customers just like you who wonder how to help their horses live and eat better.

 If there’s one piece of advice we can give, it’s to treat each horse as if they’re a totally different type of eater.
 If you’re interested in learning how to help your horse eat better — picky horse or not — we’ll discuss some of the common causes of a picky eater, as well as tips for helping them eat well, live, and thrive once more.